SkygearIO/features/features/302-auth-info-in-code-code/auth-info-in-cloud-code.md

 ## How to decode the [AuthInfo](#AuthInfo) manually

-Low-level primitives are provided in the SDK to decode the header.
+Alternatively, Low-level primitives are provided in the SDK to decode the header.
+Decoding can be done with the provided primitives.

+Example

 ```javascript
 import { HEADER_NAME_AUTH_INFO, decodeAuthInfo } from "@skygear/sdk";